SSWConsulting/SSW.Rules.Content/rules/add-branding-to-screenshots/rule.md

 ### More Information on SSW Branding

-You can automatically have your SSW Snagit presets on sign-in via a script.
-See https://github.com/SSWConsulting/LoginScript.
+You can automatically have the [SSW Snagit presets on sign-in via a script](https://github.com/SSWConsulting/SSWSysAdmins.LoginScript).

 Instructions to create and use Snagit themes can be found at [Quick Style Themes Tutorial](https://www.techsmith.com/tutorial-snagit-13-quick-style-themes.html).